OlegIvaskiv/testTask/README.md

 3) create a database "testtask" with user "root" and password "MySQL8934"

-4)After this you need to run JUnit tests to populate the database
+4) After this you need to run JUnit tests to populate the database

 5) Run Spring Boot Application (Program.class)